How to Stop Yelling at Your Kids

-Imagine walking out of your bedroom on the second floor and seeing your two-year-old climbing the outside of the staircase.
-That’s exactly what happened to Hal Runkel, marriage and family therapist and bestselling author of ScreamFree Parenting.
+Imagine walking out of your bedroom on the second floor and seeing your 2-year-old climbing the outside of the staircase.
+That’s happened to Hal Runkel, marriage and family therapist and bestselling author of ScreamFree Parenting.

-“My son looked up at me with a smile on his face and said, ‘Hi Daddy!’” says Runkel.
+“My son looked up at me with a smile and said, ‘Hi, Daddy!’” says Runkel.
 “He was over five feet off the ground.
 My anxiety level was off the charts, but I knew if I gave in to that anxiety, if I yelled or lunged for him, it would increase his chances of falling.”

 “If you’re like me, the more you try to control your kids, the more out of control they become, and the more out of control I become,” Runkel says.
 “If you are yelling at your kids, you are saying, ‘Calm me down.
 I need you to change your behavior so I can change mine.’
-When parents learn to manage their anxiety and teach children tools to manage their own behavior, there will be more young people prepared to launch into the real world.
-We have to remember, the goal is not to protect our kids in order to calm our anxiety; our goal as parents is to prepare our kids to live a productive life without us.”
+When parents learn to manage their anxiety and teach children tools to manage their own behavior, more young people will be prepared to launch into the real world.
+We have to remember: the goal is not to protect our kids to calm our anxiety; our goal as parents is to prepare our kids to live a productive life without us.”

-Runkel believes that good parenting is about parents learning how to take back their own emotional remote control.
-When a parent screams, they have lost control of the situation and handed the emotional remote control to the least mature person in the household.
+Runkel believes that good parenting is about learning how to take back our emotional remote control.
+He says that when we scream, we’ve lost control of the situation and handed the emotional remote control to the least mature person in the household.

-- See children as individuals in their own right, with their own lives, decisions and futures.
+- See children as individuals with their own lives, decisions and futures.

 - Don’t preach or threaten.
 Let the consequences of a child’s choices do the screaming.